27. Lebensohl¶

 With (1), responder would like to have the contract be 3♣.
 With (2), responder would like to force to game, probably 3N or 5♣, depending on opener’s heart holding.

-The one bid 3♣ cannot mean two things.
+The one bid 3♣ cannot mean both kinds of hands.
 It is ambiguous.
-Resolving ambiguity is the heart of Lebensohl.
 How do we come up with a way to express these different hands?

-We will use an artificial bid, called Lebensohl 2N, to effectively double the number of 3-level bids available to us.
-This bid is called Lebensohl 2N.
 After we bid 2N!(relay), partner must bid 3♣.
 Then we can make a three-level bid.
-So there are two ways, for example, to bid 3♦.
-Bid 3♦ right away, or first bid 2N!(relay) and after opener bids 3♣, bid 3♦.
+So there are two ways, for example, to bid 3♦ over 1N (2♥):

 When Lebensohl Is Off